Mormoreno/Ecosistema/README.md

 # Ecosistema

-se the readme.md file to describe:
+use the readme.md file to describe:

     the project idea
     used libraries